Occasional Impressions - music, prose, poetry and prayer on the web

 J Montgomery

 Lord, we follow you to the olive grove, to the place called Gethsemane.
-It is a
+It is a place

 But tonight it is different.
 There is a sense of foreboding in the air.
-You are
+You are clearly

-pray - all you ask of us is that we watch with you.
+you ask of us is that we watch with you.

 You go on ahead.
 You throw yourself prostrate on the ground.
-You pray
+You pray earnestly.

-your heavenly Father want you to drink from it?
+Father want you to drink from it?

 But you pray too long.
 I cannot stay awake.